Click here for all Articulate 360 FAQs.

 What happens to my Rise courses when my free trial or subscription expires?

-Your courses will remain intact and accessible for at least six months after your trial or subscription expires.
+Your courses will remain intact on our servers for at least six months after your trial or subscription expires.
 Anyone who has direct links to your courses will still be able to view them.
 However, you won't be able to edit or export them.